 Genetics of HD

 Huntington’s disease is caused by a fault on one of these genes- the huntingtin gene which is on chromosome 4, a chromosome we all posses.

 Testing for HD

 Making a decision to undergo a predictive testing is often the most challenging decision a person at risk will need to make.

 What Areas of the Brain Are Affected?

 The Frontal Lobe

-The frontal lobe is located at the front of the brain and is important for our, ability to communicate, primary motor function (i.e. our ability to consciously move our muscles), emotional expression, speech, problem solving, memory, language, judgment and social interactions (making social decisions, knowing when to do things, suppressing impulses)
+The Frontal lobe is located at the front of the brain and important for our ability to communicate, primary motor function (i.e. our ability to consciously move our muscles), emotional expression, speech, problem solving, memory, language, judgment and social interactions (making social decisions, knowing when to do things, suppressing impulses)